icestormikk/icestormikk/README.md

 ---
 ### :man_technologist: Some information about me :
+- 🌍 I am from Russia.
+My main language is Russian, but I also speak English well and am constantly improving it.<br>
 - :man: I am 22 years old, i'm a student now<br>
-- :computer: I really like programming, especially web development, or user interface development<br>
+- :computer: I really like programming, especially web development, or user interface development.
+Every day I try to improve my skills and learn something new<br>
 - :telescope: In the future I want to become a successful web developer (frontend part or fullstack)<br>
 - :leaves: In my free time I read technical books or just procrastinate<br>

 ---
-### :hammer_and_wrench: Languages and Tools:
+### :hammer_and_wrench: Languages and Tools that I know and have used in my projects:
 #### Languages:
 <div>
   <img src='https://github.com/devicons/devicon/blob/master/icons/java/java-original.svg' alt='java' width=40 height=40/>